dozzie/statetip/README.md

 Contact and License
 -------------------

-StateTip is written by Stanislaw klekot <dozzie at jarowit.net>.
+StateTip is written by Stanislaw Klekot <dozzie at jarowit.net>.
 The primary distribution point is <http://seismometer.net/>.

 StateTip is distributed under GNU GPL v3 license.
 See LICENSE file for